MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 ## INPUTS

 ### System.String
-You can pipe a string that contains a path to this cmdlet.
+You can pipe a string that contains a path to `Get-Item`.

 ## OUTPUTS